 While performing security audits of any organization, the manipulation of people into performing actions that may lead to the exposure of sensitive data is important, since human error is one of the most frequent reasons for data breaches and leaks.

-Blue team skills
+Blue team skills and tools

 You’ll have to cover backdoors and vulnerabilities most people don’t even know about.